Air Force Base Ysterplaat

 Air Force Base Ysterplaat (ICAO: FAYP) is an airbase of the South African Air Force.
-It is located in Cape Town suburb Ysterplaat, on the southwestern coast of South Africa.
+It is located in the Cape Town suburb of Ysterplaat, on the southwestern coast of South Africa.

 The name Ysterplaat is Afrikaans from the Dutch "Ijzerplaats", meaning "Iron Place" or "Place of Iron" in English.

 The base's motto is Fortiter In Re (Resolute in Action).